-- A secondary suite may not be larger than 80m^2 (861ft^2) of floor area and cannot occupy more than 40% of the gross floor area of the building. - The principal dwelling shall have direct access to the mechanical room without having to access the secondary suite.
+- A secondary suite shall have no more than two bedrooms. - A secondary suite may not be larger than 80m (861ft) of floor area and cannot occupy more than 40% of the gross floor area of the building. - One off street parking space shall be provided for the secondary suite.
+This is in addition to the required off street parking spot for the main dwelling unit. - The principal dwelling shall have direct access to the mechanical room without having to access the secondary suite.